We'll price match any deal. That's the Genie Guarantee

 Trooli

-To see how this compares to other providers, check out our guide to price increases in 2024.
+To see how this compares to other providers, check out our guide to price increases.

 YouFibre